We may earn affiliate commissions for the recommended products. Learn more.

 In case you forget or lose your master password, both Keeper and NordPass offer the possibility to recover your account.
 It’s a big advantage since most password managers are not so forgiving.

 With Keeper, you can set up 5 trusted contacts to get emergency access to your vault.
-However, this feature is primarily designed to help if you pass away, or become incapacitated or disabled.
+However, this feature is primarily designed to help if you pass away or in the event of an emergency.
 So, there’s a specific time period that must pass before the contact gains access to your account.

 NordPass also offers the Emergency Access feature to its paid users.
 The specified contacts receive read-only access to your passwords.
 Although it’s exceptionally useful, I advise you to use it only as the last option to recover your account.